Quickstart — Agentuity Documentation

 export default agent;

-Update the route to use the stream() middleware:
+Update the route to use the stream() handler:

 const data = c.req.valid('json');